-- the kiln upgrade in the Belgian plant to increase alternative fuel use from the current 40% to 80%; - the construction of a new calcination plant aimed at the production of FUTURECEM $^{\text{TM}}$.
-As already mentioned, through FUTURECEM $^{\text{TM}}$ technology, the clinker in cement will be partially replaced by limestone and calcined clay.
-The creation of a plant for the calcination of clay will support the shifting of our product portfolio from tradition Portland cement to low carbon cement (FUTURECEM $^{\text{TM}}$); - the installation of 2 Wind Turbine Generators (2 WTG with 4,200 kW) in the Aalborg plant.
+- the kiln upgrade in the Belgian plant to increase alternative fuel use from the current 40% to 80%; - the construction of a new calcination plant aimed at the production of FUTURECEMTM.
+As already mentioned, through FUTURECEMTM technology, the clinker in cement will be partially replaced by limestone and calcined clay.
+The creation of a plant for the calcination of clay will support the shifting of our product portfolio from tradition Portland cement to low carbon cement (FUTURECEMTM); - the installation of 2 Wind Turbine Generators (2 WTG with 4,200 kW) in the Aalborg plant.
 The energy produced will be used by the plant; - the extension of district heating supply in Aalborg from the current 36,000 to over 50,000 households.
-The Aalborg plant recovers excess heat from cement production to provide district heating to local inhabitants.
+The Aalborg plant recovers excess heat from cement production to provide district heating to local inhabitants; - the utilization of natural gas in Aalborg.
+The switching to natural gas, a fossil fuel with emissions lower than petcoke (estimated reduction of 20% of CO_2), is a transitional solution for Cementir's path to net-zero emissions.